 poured sprinkled a generous amount of cinnamon sugar to the top before baking.
 This creates the sweet crust you see in the photos!

 Spread on a layer of whipped butter and grab a cup of coffee and this my friends is my favorite way to start the day.

+Step 1.
+Prep the pans.
 Start by greasing your TWO loaf pans generously with baking spray.
-Coat this generously with a cinnamon sugar mixture.
+Add a generous coating of the cinnamon sugar mixture.
 Set the pans aside and preheat oven to 350 degrees F.

-In a large bowl, beat butter with milk and sugar until blended.
-Add eggs and mashed banana and combine completely.
-Add dry ingredients.
+Step 2.
+Make the batter.
+In a large bowl, beat the butter with milk and sugar until blended.
+Add the eggs and mashed banana and combine completely.
+Add the dry ingredients.
 Mix just until blended.